delabj/scryAnotherDay/README.md

 ```

 This package is very much in the alpha stages, the API may change and
-breaking changes will be introduced.
-Use at your own risk while this is
-still experimental.
-The name is likely to change to be in accordance
-with the Scryfall Agreement.
-This package is not maintained nor endorsed
+breaking changes could be introduced.
+This package is not maintained nor
-this R package.
-If you have a suggestion for a name for the package,
-please open an issue, or [contact me directly](www.twitter.com/delabjl).
+endorsed by scryfall.com, but is build according to the rules provided
+in their licence.

 ## Rate Limits & Good Citizenship